 Citations and non-sequiturs are indistinguishable in the Fluss piece in a way that separates it even from other Jacobin articles.
 Epistemic chaos for readers is the only predictable result.
 By being a notch less charitable we can call this epistemic terrorism — the introduction of confusion, uncertainty, and fear in the idea-space of the public, calculated for political gain.

-Jordan Peterson has, of course, never been credibly accused of supporting “fascism,” but the would be much less of a problem for left-wing intellectual hegemony if he were.
+Jordan Peterson has, of course, never been credibly accused of supporting “fascism,” but things would be much easier for left-wing intellectual hegemony if he were.
 So, why wouldn’t they pretend that he is?
 Who is going to stop them?
 This is a mistake in reasoning called privileging the question, and as Jacobin has demonstrated, it’s oftentimes a conscious strategy.
 Left Business Observer publisher Doug Henwood put it nicely:

 There’s an old saying in the public opinion business: we can’t tell people what to think, but we can tell them what to think about.

 Erroneous reasoning can be wielded as a weapon.
 That’s why, whatever your opinions are about the man otherwise, it’s natural to share Peterson’s concern about the foundations of reason being hollowed out by fanatics.
 Fluss’s article proved the point for us well enough.
 Anything that affirms ideology is neutral and obvious and natural.
 Anything that threatens it is worthy of unwinking suspicion.
 Only after neutralization and ritual humiliation of threats can suspicion be discharged.